aarshe22/bounce-ng/README.md

   - Downloads file named `bounces-YYYY-MM-DDTHH-MM-SS.csv`
   - Includes all columns with proper CSV formatting
   - UTF-8 BOM for Excel compatibility
+- **Sync to remote MSSQL**: In Control Panel → Remote MSSQL Sync, configure server/credentials and use **Sync Now** to push confirmed hard-bounce addresses (email, last_updated, reason) to a remote table; no duplicates, existing rows are updated.

 ### Configuration Backup & Restore